Susanna Wright: Poetry and punditry

-Wright was part of an informal but influential group of mid-Atlantic women and men writers; the female members included the poet and pundit Hannah Griffitts (who considered her a mentor) and Milcah Martha Moore, the writers Elizabeth Graeme Fergusson and Anna Young Smith, and the historian and diarist Deborah Norris Logan.
+Wright was part of an informal but influential group of Mid-Atlantic women and men writers; female members included the poet and pundit Hannah Griffitts, who considered her a mentor, and Milcah Martha Moore, the writers Elizabeth Graeme Fergusson and Anna Young Smith, and the historian and diarist Deborah Norris Logan.
 She wrote poetry throughout her life, and many of her known poems were produced in later years.
 Some 30 of her poems are included in Moore's commonplace book, a compilation of poetry and prose that was published in 1997 under the title Milcah Martha Moore's Book.
 One of the poems is written to Mary Norris Dickinson.
 Wright is one of the three dominant female contributors to Moore's commonplace book, along with Griffitts and Fergusson.
-Contrary to the then-usual practice, Wright did not write under a pseudonym; in Moore's book her poems are attributed either to 'S. Wright' or to 'S.W.'
+Contrary to the then-usual practice, Wright did not write under a pseudonym; in Moore's book, her poems are attributed either to 'S. Wright' or to 'S.W.'
 It is uncertain how many poems Wright produced in total, but it is likely that many are now lost.
 An early 19th-century reminiscence of Wright by the much younger Deborah Norris Logan states that Wright "wrote not for fame, [and] never kept copies" of her work.

 Wright's poems range from occasional verses to mystical poetry and meditations on such enduring themes as justice, time, death, immortality, friendship, family, and marriage.
 In one poem, for example, she calls memory "A Bubble on the Water's Shining Face."
 Some of her poems could be quite trenchant.

-A long poem written for one of her close friends and fellow unmarried women, "To Eliza Norris—at Fairhill," questions the "divine law" used to justify women's inequality, including in marriage.
+A long poem written for one of her close friends and fellow unmarried women, "To Eliza Norris—at Fairhill," debunks the "divine law" bing claimed by some during the Framing Era to justify women's inequality, including in marriage.
 Eliza Norris raised her niece, Mary Norris.
 Mary Norris in 1770 married Framer of the Constitution John Dickinson in a civil ceremony.
 A passage reads: